albrow/zoom/README.md

 }
 ```

-Or use the DeleteById method:
+Or use the DeleteById function:

 ``` go
 if err := zoom.DeleteById("some_person_id"); err != nil {